-Figure 3-37: Example Pr View
+Figure 3-38: Example Pr View

+6.10 L4-P4 - Activity to Function Mapping

+The L4-P4 Viewpoint is concerned with:

+• Addressing the linkage between functions described in P4, Resource Functions, and operational activities specified in L4, Logical Activities.

+NAFv3: NSV-5

-6.10 L4-P4 - Activity to Function NAFv3: NSV-5 Mapping The L4-P4 Viewpoint is concerned with: • Addressing the linkage between functions described in P4, Resource Functions, and operational activities specified in L4, Logical Activities. • Addressing the Resource Functions from the P4 Viewpoint and the Service Functions from the S4 Viewpoint.
-Views implementing this Viewpoint: • Shall depict the mapping of Resource Functions (and optionally, the resources that provide them) to operational activities or service functions. • Shall identify the transformation of an operational need into a purposeful action performed by a system or solution. • Shall provide the link between the services used at the operational level and the specific Resource Functions provided by the resources supporting the services.
-CONCERNS ADDRESSED USAGE • Requirements Definition. • Tracing functional system requirements to • Process Mapping. user requirements. • Tracing solution options to requirements. • Identification of overlaps.
-REPRESENTATION • Tabular.
+• Addressing the Resource Functions from the P4 Viewpoint and the Service Functions from the S4 Viewpoint.

+- Shall depict the mapping of Resource Functions (and optionally, the resources that provide them) to operational activities or service functions. - Shall identify the transformation of an operational need into a purposeful action performed by a system or solution. - Shall provide the link between the services used at the operational level and the specific Resource Functions provided by the resources supporting the services.

+CONCERNS ADDRESSED USAGE

+Requirements Definition.
+Process Mapping.
+Tracing functional system requirements to user requirements.
+Tracing solution options to requirements.
+Identification of overlaps.

+REPRESENTATION

+Tabular.
+Matrix.
+Diagram.